 Sometimes referred to as Scotland's secret garden, Dr Neil's Garden is a little haven beside Duddingston Kirk and on the lower slopes of Arthur's Seat is a fabulous place for a little escape from the real world, with brightly-coloured plants to admire everywhere you look.
-In one corner, there's Thomson's Tower, built in 1825 as a place for storing Duddingston Curling Society's stones.
-While you're in the village, a stop to the Sheep's Heid is a must for a hearty roast dinner.
+In one corner, there's Thomson's Tower, built in 1825 as a place for storing Duddingston Curling Society's stones, and whilst you're in the village, a stop to the Sheep's Heid is a must for a hearty roast dinner.

 7. Rooftop terrace, National Museum of Scotland